jameswestgate/extendify/readme.md

 ```

-You can also extend the namespace with a function to achieve a similar result, the extend method accepts a function as well as objects and arrays:
+Extend namespaces with a function to achieve similar results.
+The _extend_ method accepts a function as well as objects and arrays:

 ```javascript